Do you or someone you know who is age 60 or older, or physically disabled, and in need of help paying bills each month?

 A fiduciary serves as guardian, conservator, or estate administrator (personal representative) to protect the legal rights and financial interests of vulnerable adults, and to administer the estates of deceased persons when there is no one else willing or capable of serving in that capacity.

 Foreclosure is an unfortunately common situation that can ruin people's credit and financial stability for years to come.
-If you've fallen on hard times and foreclosure seems inevitable there still might a chance to prevent foreclosure.
+If you've fallen on hard times and foreclosure seems inevitable there still might be a chance to prevent foreclosure.
 Some of these options include loss mitigation like short sales or deed in lieu, while other community resources have information on how to restructure your loan or how to get back on your feet.

 Many pharmaceutical companies offer assistance programs that provide medications at reduced or no cost to patients in financial need.
 There are also charitable organizations and foundations that provide assistance to patients who need financial help to obtain prescription medications or treatment.
 Financial help is not available for all medications, conditions, or treatments.
 Most programs are limited to helping pay for specific drugs that treat specific medical conditions and will not help with medications that treat side effects such as nausea.
 Most listed programs are online databases where you can search by drug name, pharmaceutical company, or diagnosis.
 You can also search by prescription discount cards, manufacturer drug coupons, and other sources of help.